WebHare/proxy/README.md

 Extra configuration files can also be dropped as *.conf into /opt/webhare-proxy-data/etc/nginx-other/ - they will be included at the root level

+nginx can be told to bind to a specific IPv4 address by setting the NGINX_BINDTO_IPV4 environment variable

 ## Development
 All development that is done in the 'src' directory, can be run under a docker